ids-willemsen/ezpore/README.md

 ### Your environment and folder

-Always make sure the `conda` environment `nemmap` is activated before you run the analysis.
+Always make sure the `conda` environment `ezpore` is activated before you run the analysis.
 1) run to activate the environment
 ```
-conda activate nemmap
+conda activate ezpore
 ```
-2) go and make a folder (e.g. nemmap_analysis_1) where you do the analysis by
+2) go and make a folder (e.g. ezpore_analysis_1) where you do the analysis by
 ```
-mkdir nemmap_analysis_1 && cd nemmap_analysis_1
+mkdir ezpore_analysis_1 && cd ezpore_analysis_1
 ```
 This folder should contain following items:

-1) a single input .fastq file containing basecalled data, e.g. calls.fastq from the basecalling (if demultiplexing is required) **OR** if your data is already demultiplexed, the data should be in a folder called "demultiplexed". **Note: If you have more than 96 samples, you should demultiplex the samples and rename the barcode fastq files to your sample names before running nemmap.
-You can then put the fastq files with your sample names in the "demultiplexed" folder and run `nemmap` without demultiplexing.**
+1) a single input .fastq file containing basecalled data, e.g. calls.fastq from the basecalling (if demultiplexing is required) **OR** if your data is already demultiplexed, the data should be in a folder called "demultiplexed". **Note: If you have more than 96 samples, you should demultiplex the samples and rename the barcode fastq files to your sample names before running ezpore.
+You can then put the fastq files with your sample names in the "demultiplexed" folder and run `ezpore` without demultiplexing.**

-2) the `settingsfile.txt` file, which contains the settings nemmap will use in your run.
+2) the `settingsfile.txt` file, which contains the settings ezpore will use in your run.

 3) the `barcode_files.txt` file, which specifies the barcodes that are included in your run.
 Change the content of the file to your own needs, so indicate witch barcodes you used!
 Don't change the formatting!

-### `nemmap` usage and settingsfile
+### `ezpore` usage and settingsfile

-The `nemmap` pipeline is run using the `nem` command followed by the location of your `settingsfile.txt`.
-For example, if you run nemmap from the folder that contains your settingsfile the usage would be:
+The `ezpore` pipeline is run using the `nem` command followed by the location of your `settingsfile.txt`.
+For example, if you run ezpore from the folder that contains your settingsfile the usage would be:

 ```
 nem settingsfile.txt